What is Subcontracting?

 - How much input will the prime contractor have into your work?
 If he or she wants to review your work in detail, you’ll need to factor in several days to a week.
 This ensures that you’ll have sufficient time to make changes, before your work is submitted to the end client.

 - Is revision time accounted for?
 If the client requests for revisions, will the contractor extend your deadline to allow for revisions to be made?
 Or will you have to factor in additional time for revisions before confirming a deadline?

 Most clients and prime contractors will want to ascertain that you have an insurance policy in place before they engage you as a subcontractor.

-Public liability insurance could be one of the most important covers you have.
-It covers the legal costs and compensation payments if a business is deemed to be responsible for injury or property damage to a contractor, client or member of the public.
+Public liability insurance could be one of the most important covers you have when you work in self employment.
+This is an excellent option for independent contractors as it covers the legal costs and compensation payments if a business is deemed to be responsible for injury or property damage to an independent contractor, client or member of the public.

 You may be offered a lucrative project, but you're having second thoughts because the scope of work is more than what you can manage on your own.

 Here's when you can think about hiring a subcontractor, as it increases your capacity to take on projects that you couldn't have taken on as previously as an individual contractor.